fieldtrip/website/tutorial/coregistration_opm.md

 Note that if you are using 3D scanner based on an iPhone or iPad, such as the [Structure Sensor](https://structure.io), and if you have the OPMs in the same magnetically shielded room (MSR) as a SQUID MEG system, you will want to turn the iPhone or iPad to **airplane mode** prior to taking it into the MSR.
 Otherwise the electromagnetic fields of the cellular and/or wifi radio may cause problems with the SQUIDs.
 {% include markup/end %}

 The procedure that we follow here is published in [Zetter et al. 2019](https://doi.org/10.1038/s41598-019-41763-4).
-An optical 3D scaner can be used to capture the participant's facial features combined with the OPM helmet.
+An optical 3D scanner can be used to capture the participant's facial features combined with the OPM helmet.
 The face from the 3D scan can be coregistered with a 3D model of the face obtained from the individual's anatomical MRI.
 Similarly, the helmet from the 3D can be coregistered with a 3D model of the helmet.
 Thus, the optical 3D scan serves as an intermediary to link the face and anatomical MRI to the helmet and sensors.

 The procedure for this consists of the following steps: